-Every day approximately 8 million pieces of plastic pollution find their way into our oceans.
+Every day approximately 8 million pieces of plastic find their way into our oceans.
 There may now be around 5.25 trillion macro and microplastic pieces floating in the open ocean.
 Plastics consistently make up 60 to 90% of all marine debris studied.

 40% of plastic produced is packaging, used just once and then discarded.